Sir Eustace Tennyson-d'Eyncourt, 1st Baronet: Personal life

 D'Eyncourt was born in April 1868 at Hadley House, Barnet, Hertfordshire.
 He was the sixth child of Louis Charles Tennyson d'Eyncourt (1814–1896) and his wife Sophia Yates (d.
 1900).
 Through his father, he was a cousin of Alfred, Lord Tennyson.

 He was educated at Charterhouse, then became an apprentice in naval architecture at the shipyard of Armstrong, Whitworth & Co. in Elswick.
-By 1898, he was employed as a naval architect in Govan, Glasgow.
+By 1898, he was employed as a naval architect at the Fairfield Shipbuilding and Engineering Company in Govan, Glasgow.
 There he met Janet Burns (née Watson Finlay), a widow whom he married that same year.
 She had two children from her first marriage, Kingsley and Gwyneth; she and d'Eyncourt had a son, Gervais, and a daughter, Cecily.
 Janet Tennyson d'Eyncourt died in 1909 when accompanying her husband on a business trip to Buenos Aires.

 D'Eyncourt received a number of awards and honours: in 1913, elected to the Athenaeum; in 1921, elected a Fellow of the Royal Society; in 1930, created a baronet; and in 1946, elected a fellow of the Royal Society of Arts.
 He was succeeded in the baronetcy by his son Gervais (d.
 1971).
-The writer Adam Nicolson is Eustace d'Eyncourt's great grandson.
+The writer Adam Nicolson is Eustace d'Eyncourt's great-grandson.

 Career

 As an apprentice at Armstrong, Whitworth & Co., d'Eyncourt worked on the design of warships for the Austrian, Italian, Norwegian, Spanish, Portuguese, and Turkish governments.
 He joined the Fairfield Shipbuilding and Engineering Company of Govan in 1898, before returning to Armstrong, Whitworth & Co. in 1902.
-In 1904, he undertook consultancy work on the state of the Turkish navy which earned him the Order of the Medjidie, Third Class.
+In 1904, he undertook consultancy work on the state of the Turkish Navy which earned him the Order of the Medjidie, Third Class.

-In 1912, d'Eyncourt was appointed director of naval construction with the Royal Navy.
+In 1912, d'Eyncourt was appointed Director of Naval Construction with the Royal Navy.
 He pioneered new forms of ship construction that helped provide protection from torpedo attack.

 On 20 February 1915, First Lord of the Admiralty Winston Churchill asked him to be Chairman of the Landship Committee, a group of Royal Naval Air Service officers and engineers assembled to design a vehicle capable of crossing No Man's Land and suppressing the enemy machine guns that had caused heavy casualties in the first six months of the First World War.
 The machine that was eventually developed was given the name "tank".

 D'Eyncourt resigned from the Admiralty in 1924 and rejoined his former company, Armstrong, Whitworth & Co.
 However, the firm failed in the late 1920s owing to the building slump following the end of the war.
 In 1928, d'Eyncourt joined the board of Parsons Marine Steam Turbine Company until he retired in 1948.
 He lived for most of his retirement in Hailsham, Sussex, but died in London in 1951.

 He is buried in Brookwood Cemetery.